Complexity costsPosted: 2018-09-24

 Once you start investing, time can be a surprising enemy.
 Most of us investors learn about ‘buy and hold’ as a strategy pretty early on.
 And twenty years in, I would say that ‘buy and hold’ works pretty well.
 But buying and holding can nonetheless result in an increasingly sprawling portfolio – as my recent ‘overdiversification‘ blog highlighted.

 Property is particularly beguiling.
 As a reader of this blog, you probably don’t consider property to be the only way to invest.
-You might even, like me, consider that property has a place in a diversified portfolio, either via REITs or via buy to let.
+But is certainly one way to invest.
+You might, like me, consider that property has a place in a diversified portfolio, either via REITs or via ‘buy to let’.
 But have you considered / aspired to owning a weekend place?
 A holiday home?
 A ski chalet?
 Carry on that way and you’ll probably need a gardener, a handyman, maybe a builder.
 That’s one thing if it’s local but it’s another prospect if it’s in another country.
 Carry on further and you’ll be tempted by a second car, you’ll want access to the business lounge every trip or, worse, you’ll start seeing private jet ads follow you round the web.

 Or perhaps, like me, you have become an ‘accidental landlord’.
 That ‘accident’ – your first place – is, in London, more likely to be leasehold than freehold, so maybe the maintenance/etc is not your responsibility.
 But if it’s leasehold you will have some form of service charge/sinking charge to budget for, and it’s freehold you’ll know all about every roof repair, damp patch, and boiler problem.
 Repairs and maintenance are all tax deductible, but make sure you keep those receipts.
 Carry on this way and even your accountant will start complaining.